-Nipple tattooing is performed by Mandy Sauler, a micropigmentation specialist in plastic surgery at Penn Medicine.
-She is board certified by the American Academy of Micropigmentation, and is a member of the Society of Permanent Cosmetics.
+Nipple tattooing is performed by a micropigmentation specialist in plastic surgery at Penn Medicine who is board certified by the American Academy of Micropigmentation and a member of the Society of Permanent Cosmetics.

 Many women consult with a reconstructive plastic surgeon soon after being diagnosed with breast cancer.
 This allows the surgeon to be an integral part of the cancer treatment team.

 However, if you had a mastectomy without reconstructive surgery, it may still be possible to restore a more natural appearance.
 Our surgeons will help you determine the best options for you.

 Following all pre-operative instructions and adhering to a healthy diet are important steps to take before surgery.

 Because the effects are unique, the results of breast reconstruction are not uniform.
 Preparing emotionally for the possibility that several surgeries may be necessary is a helpful step toward reaching desired goals.

 You can expect to stay in the hospital for four to five days after breast reconstruction surgery.